Written by Richard Perry

 1. Personal Account Managers

-Traders appreciate knowing their broker is readily available to assist with any issues that may prop up, especially important for beginner traders.
+Traders value knowing their broker is readily available to help with any issues, which is especially important for beginners.
 This is why we like the Personal Account Managers service that XM assigns to all of its clients.

 The account managers can then support the trader with platform training, trading queries, and add a sense of reassurance.
-Personal account managers work in the offices in Cyprus and Australia, so they must be contacted during business hours.
+Personal account managers must be contacted during business hours.

 2. FAQs

-As is often with good quality brokers, there is an extensive list of Frequently Asked Questions on the website.
-Topics covered include account queries, deposits/withdrawals, and platforms, among others.
+As is often the case with good quality brokers, there is an extensive list of Frequently Asked Questions on the website.
+Topics covered include account queries, deposits, withdrawals, and platforms, among others.

 3. XM Live Chat

 Some broker websites have an automated chatbot that churns out pre-recorded answers.
-However, XM has a Live Chat where you can connect to a person to answer your queries.
-The service is available 24/5 and is very useful for outside local business hours trading when your Personal Account Manager may not be available.
+However, XM has a live chat where you can connect to a person to answer your queries.
+The service is available 24/5 and is very useful for outside local business hours trading when your personal account manager may not be on standby.

 5. Email